 Welcoming a new addition to the family is an exciting (and nerve-racking) time.
-While you can’t wait to bring baby home, you’ll want to make sure everyone, and everything, is ready for his or her arrival.
+While you can’t wait to bring baby home, you’ll want to make sure everyone, and everything, is ready for your little one’s arrival.
 That means prepping both your pet and your physical space for the transition.
-We asked an expert on animal behavior and a Coldwell Banker Real Estate professional for tips on introducing baby to the family pet in a way that keeps both feeling happy and safe.
+We asked an expert on animal behavior for her top dos and dont’s for introducing baby to the family pet in a way that keeps both feeling happy and safe.

 If you encounter a more problematic reaction from your pet, it’s usually coming from a place of fear, according to Hetts, and doesn’t occur until baby begins to crawl and invade the pet’s space.
 Your pet needs a safe area to escape from all the new changes; somewhere baby can’t get to works especially well.
 “Cats are pretty good at making their own areas; they can jump up high and get above the fray.
 Dogs can’t do that,” Hetts says.
 She suggests putting a pet bed at the top of a flight of stairs, or positioning a crate so that baby can’t access it, but your pet can come and go as it pleases.

 Whether baby sleeps in a nursery or in your room, you don’t automatically have to restrict your pet from entering.
 “The more areas that pets are banished from, the more interesting those areas become to them,” Hetts says.
 Let your pet go into baby’s nursery and explore, and the novelty will quickly wear off.
 Is Fluffy used to curling up at your feet when it’s time to call it a night?
 They don’t necessarily have to leave the room—as long as you provide them with a designated area for sleeping.
-“Start teaching your pet that when you ask him to get off your bed and go lie on his own bed, he’ll get a treat or something else that he really likes in return,” Hetts says.
+“Start teaching your pet that when you ask them to get off your bed and go lie on their own bed, they’ll get a treat or something else that they really like in return,” Hetts says.
 That way, you’re not excluding your pet from important family time.

 Even if it seems like your pet is putting up with everything baby does, don’t assume the two are just playing.
 Hetts cautions that any type of teasing behavior from baby (particularly ear- or hair-pulling) could lead to an adverse reaction in the future.
-“Just because an animal will tolerate something doesn’t mean he enjoys it or that he’s comfortable with it,” she says.
+“Just because an animal will tolerate something doesn’t mean they enjoy it or that they’re comfortable with it,” she says.
 “Dogs can reach a threshold when they’ve had enough and that’s when they start snapping.”
-In that case, you’re confronted with a bigger issue than if you’d monitored baby and pet’s interactions from the get-go.
-Keep a close eye on how things are progressing, intervene if necessary, and teach baby the pet isn’t a toy and should be treated with care.
+In that case, you’re confronted with a bigger issue than if you had monitored baby and pet’s interactions from the get-go.
+Keep a close eye on how things are progressing, intervene if necessary and teach baby that the pet isn’t a toy and should be treated with care.

 It may be tempting to get a pet soon after baby comes home so they can begin bonding at a young age, but try to be patient.
-Hetts cautions parents about doing too much, too soon: “To have another new critter in the house that also needs training and attention and love and care can be a setup for disaster.”
-In other words, get your routine down as a parent first and foremost before you take home that adorable goldendoodle.
-And when the time does come to bring a new baby (a furry one) into your home, consider adopting through the Coldwell Banker Home For Dogs Project.
+Hetts cautions parents about doing too much, too soon.
+“To have another new critter in the house that also needs training and attention and love and care can be a setup for disaster.”
+In other words, get your routine down as a parent first before you take home that adorable pup.